Asbestos in Wallpaper

 What years was asbestos used in wallpaper?

 Asbestos wallpaper was produced as early as the 1930s and was popular until the 1980s, with its heyday being during the 1950s.
-Nevertheless, asbestos was not outlawed in the UK until 1999, meaning any wallpaper produced or installed before this date could feature asbestos.
+Nevertheless, asbestos use was not banned in the UK until 1999, meaning any wallpaper produced or installed before this date could feature asbestos.

 Jamie has over 25 years of experience in the asbestos industry as an asbestos consultant.
 He is p402, p405 and IOSH qualified with excellence technical knowledge of regulatory procedures and health, safety and quality.
 Jamie takes an active role in the company, including site work and training.